multipath-tcp/mptcp-upstream-virtme-docker/README.md

-If you use [VSCode for Linux kernel development](https://github.com/FlorentRevest/linux-kernel-vscode) add-on, you can configure it to use this docker image: simply copy all files from the [`vscode`](/tree/main/vscode) directory in your `.vscode` dir from the kernel source (or use symbolic links).
+If you use [VSCode for Linux kernel development](https://github.com/FlorentRevest/linux-kernel-vscode) add-on, you can configure it to use this docker image: simply copy all files from the [`vscode`](/tree/main/vscode) directory in your `.vscode` dir from the kernel source (or use symbolic links). `.clangd` needs to be placed at the root of the kernel source directory.

 Notes:
 - The VSCode add-on needs some modifications, see